First of all I want to wish everybody a very Happy New Year and all the best for 2020!! May this year be filled with happiness for all of you. ❤

-Now that it’s January 1st, it’s time to think about my reading goals for 2019.
-I still can’t believe I was able to read 245 books last year, and I don’t pretend I will be able to reach that amount again… So I have decided to not stress myself and keep my challenges reasonable to avoid that pesky slump.
-I’ve decided 2019 will be all about having fun reading and reading more of my own books.
+Now that it’s January 1st, it’s time to think about my reading goals for 2020.
+I still can’t believe I was able to read over 250 books last year, and I don’t pretend I will be able to reach that amount again… So I have decided to not stress myself and keep my challenges reasonable to avoid that pesky slump.
+I’ve decided 2020 will once again be all about having fun reading and reading more of my own books.
 As much as I love my ARCs, I have a HUGE pile of backlist titles and things are spinning out of control.
-In 2018, I was able to maintain a somewhat healthy balance of 51% ARCs and 49% my own books, but I’m hoping to get that to 40/60 at least.
+In 2019, I was able to balance my ARCs and backlist titles better, but I’m hoping to really bring back the ARC ratio below that 40% in 2020.

 - I have set my Goodreads Reading Challenge to 150 books.

 - Read at least 3 (modern) classics (rereads don’t count)

 - Complete at least 10 series (rereads don’t count)

 - Reread at least 2 books

 - Bring my physical TBR pile below 600 books and keep it that way.

 - Read at least one book over 800 pages